trycourier/github-cognito-openid-wrapper/README.md

 an API Gateway.
 This means it's easy to use in conjunction with Cognito, and should be cheap to host and run.

-You can also deploy it as a http server running as a node app.
-This is useful for testing, exposing it to Cognito using something like [ngrok](https://ngrok.com/).

 ### 1: Setup

 You will need to: